ionos-deploy-now/documentation/content/docs/php-alpha.md

 ## 4. Drop us your feedback
 After you've contacted us via mail, we will provide you with more information about how to drop us your feedback.
 Your feedback is crucial for us to tune our Alpha and make the right decisions for a profound PHP support.

-Thanks a lot from the entire Deploy now team and happy deploying!:-)
+Thanks a lot from the entire Deploy Now team and happy deploying! :-)